 - Bring to a boil over medium heat.
 Then reduce to low heat and simmer for 10 minutes.
 This softens the huckleberries and draws out the juices.

-- Adding the cornstarch directly to the sauce would make it lumpy.
-Instead, mix it with lemon juice.
+- Mix the cornstarch with lemon juice until it is smooth.
 This makes a slurry, which is a starch and liquid mixed to thicken a sauce.
-Add the slurry into the huckleberry mixture and cook it for a couple of minutes until the sauce has thickened, then cool.
+Add the slurry to the huckleberry mixture and cook it for a few minutes, until the sauce has thickened.

 - If you want your topping thinner, then add more water, a half tablespoon at a time.
 If you want it thicker, make another slurry and add a half teaspoon at a time to the mixture.